 NGC 2403 is an intermediate spiral galaxy located in the faint northern constellation of Camelopardalis.
-This superb mag. +8.4 object is about 10 Million light-years distant and is an outlying member of the M81 group of galaxies that also includes M81 "Bode's Galaxy" and M82 "the Cigar Galaxy".
-Since it's relatively near and almost face-on from our perspective, NGC 2403 displays intricate details in its spiral arms especially through large amateur scopes.
+This superb magnitude +8.4 object is about 10 Million light-years distant and is an outlying member of the M81 group of galaxies, which also includes M81 and M82.
+Since it's relatively near, and almost face-on from our perspective, NGC 2403 displays intricate details in its spiral arms especially through large amateur scopes.

 NGC 2403 was discovered on November 1, 1788 by William Herschel and is best seen from northern latitudes during the months of January, February and March.
 It's number 7 in the Caldwell catalogue.

 The galaxy is located in the southeastern corner of Camelopardalis not far from the Ursa Major and Lynx borders.
 In a barren region of sky, it's positioned between two 6th magnitude stars.
 Almost 8 degrees southeast of NGC 2403 is star Muscida (ο UMa - mag. +3.4).

 The structure of NGC 2403 resembles that of M33 in Triangulum.
 Both galaxies are spatially similar in size, appear almost face-on from our perspective and contain numerous HII star-forming regions, although M33 is more than three times closer to us than NGC 2403.